 An Equipment Loan is a scenario where the Lender (the entity that is providing the funds) loans a specified amount to the Buyer (the entity purchasing the equipment).
 This loan is then utilized for the acquisition of a piece of equipment.
 The Buyer makes the purchase in their name, and the Lender files a UCC or Lien on the equipment until the mutually agreed upon payments have been fulfilled.

-Equipment Lease: This is essentially a rental agreement.
-The Lender buys the equipment on behalf of the Buyer, and after the agreed upon payments have been made the Buyer then can purchase the equipment for a predetermined residual amount.
-(Common residuals include $1, 10%, or FMV, which I’ll cover at a later date.)
+An Equipment Lease, on the other hand, is fundamentally a rental agreement.
+The Lender procures the equipment on behalf of the Buyer.
+After the completion of the agreed-upon payments, the Buyer then has the option to buy the equipment for a predetermined residual amount.
+Common residual values include $1, 10%, or Fair Market Value (FMV), which we’ll delve into in a future discussion.